My Afternoon With ‘Curvy Wife Guy’

 I wondered a bit if he’d had another motive for arranging this coffee: His upcoming music video for an as-yet-untitled “curvy girl” anthem, the teasers for which features Sarah and a handful of models in swimsuits.
 Tripp sports a fruit-patterned shirt.
 In one behind-the-scenes clip, you can hear a little of the song playing from the gold Tesla Tripp rented for the shoot.
 “Got stretch marks / Yeah, they’re tigers stripes / Get you the new model / Get you the curvy type,” Tripp raps.
 “Some say a curvy girl that’s risky / But they ain’t met a curvy girl that’s frisky.”
 He turns the song off as he begins a lyric about “200 pounds.”
 “It was never a consideration that I wouldn’t be in it,” Tripp tells me when I ask why he decided to star in the video.
 “I told Sarah in the beginning, ‘This was going to be empowering.
 This was going to be fun.’” he said.
 “I’m an artist.
 It’s my project.”

 “Not many guys are out there promoting this opposite-gender body positivity,” Tripp said.
 “I’m just here to say there are those of us out there, guys out there, who find curvy women attractive, beautiful, and desirable.”
 I told him I’d just as soon live in a world where men don’t feel the need to comment on women’s bodies, full stop.
 He said just because I’m uncomfortable with a man commenting on a woman’s body — like, for example, my body — doesn’t mean there aren’t plenty of women out there who agree with him.
 He apologized profusely for racist and homophobic tweets that had been unearthed in the wake of his sudden viral fame, explaining that the time that he and his wife spent living in San Francisco had helped him grow.
 He told me his wife’s preferred SoulCycle studio was in the Castro and asked if I knew what that meant.
+(Tripp disputed this point after publication.
+He said his remark — “right” — was not a question meant to underscore his point about the Castro.)
 We’d hit an impasse.

 There’s a precedent for how conversations go when internet writers finally meet, in person, the viral subjects they’ve previously lambasted — Valleywag writer Sam Biddle meeting Justine Sacco, the publicist who tweeted “Going to Africa.
 Hope I don’t get AIDS,” or Vice’s Eve Peyser, meeting the New York Times’s Bari Weiss.
 Two ideological opponents see each other face-to-face, talk it out, find common ground, discover that the internet had made them cruel or callous in ways they didn’t expect.